jimasp/behave-vsc/CONTRIBUTING.md

 - Logging warnings is done via `config.logger.logWarn`.
 - Log to all Behave VSC output windows (regardless of workspace): `config.logger.logInfoAllWksps`. *Note - this should only be used where a workspace context does not make sense.*
 - Log to the Behave VSC workspace context output window and any active debug window: `config.logger.logInfo("msg", wkspUri)`.
 Preferred over `logInfoAllWksps()` where possible.
-- Log to the vscode test run output at the same time: specify the run parameter: `config.loger.logInfo("msg", wkspUri, run)`.
+- Log to the vscode test run output at the same time: specify the run parameter: `config.logger.logInfo("msg", wkspUri, run)`.
 - Log only to the vscode test run output: `run.appendOutput("msg")`.
-- Log only for extension developers (contributors) and users who want to see diagnostic output: `console.log("msg")`.
+- Log only for extension developers (contributors) and users who want to see diagnostic output: `diagLog("msg")`.